panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 ## 1. The infinite loop and side-effect updating state

 A functional component contains an input element.
-You job is to count and display how many times the input has changed.
+Your job is to count and display how many times the input has changed.

 A possible implementation of `<CountInputChanges>` component looks as follows: